 Drifters Hostel offers cheap quality accommodation.
-For 3$ on weeknights and 5$ on weekends you can get an aircon dorm room with breakfast included.
-Located on the main strip in town across from the harbor and a 10-minute walk from the beach, Drifters is your best option for budget travel!
+For $3 USD on weeknights and $5 USD on weekends, you can get an AC dorm room with breakfast included.
+Located on the main strip in town across from the harbour and a 10-minute walk from the beach, Drifters is your best option for budget travel!

-Sometimes Drifters fills up, but they seem to have some relationship with the hotel to their right and you can also get a dorm there for 5$ per night.
-So don’t fret if they say their full, ask about the place next door!
+Sometimes Drifters fills up, but they seem to have some relationship with the hotel to their right and you can also get a dorm there for $4 USD per night.
+So don’t fret if they say their full, ask about their place next door!

-There are beautiful public beaches (3 in the main town of Cat Ba) that are walking distance from downtown.
-But watch out, at approximately 4pm they become swamped with Vietnamese tourists who wait until the sun is less strong.
+There are beautiful public beaches (three in the main town of Cat Ba) that are walking distance from downtown.
+But watch out, at approximately 4 pm they become swamped with Vietnamese tourists who wait until the sun has eased off a bit.
 It can get so crowded on a weekend that you don’t even have space to move around.
-Luckily for sun worshipers, at the sunnier hours of the day you will almost have the beach to yourself.
+Luckily for sun worshipers, during the sunnier hours of the day, you will have the beach almost to yourself.

 Many tourism agencies offer overnight boat trips and activities.
 You can either spend the night on a boat or in a bungalow in a floating fishing village.
 One highly recommended tour agency is Asia Outdoors.
 It’s operated by foreigners so there will be no communication problems and they have very fair prices.
-You can spend a night on the boat with all meals and activities included (swimming with bioluminescent plankton, kayaking, rock climbing, etc.) for under 40$ per 2D/1N.
-You can book your trip in their office located just a couple buildings down the street from Drifters Hostel and then get 10% off in the restaurant that’s under their office (highly recommended).
+You can spend a night on the boat with all meals and activities included (swimming with bio luminescent plankton, kayaking, rock climbing, etc.) for under 40$ per 2D/1N.
+You can book your trip at their office, located just a couple buildings down the street from Drifters Hostel and then get 10% off in the restaurant that’s under their office (highly recommended).

 Where to next?

 You’ll have to go back to Hanoi from Cat Ba - where you likely travelled from.
-Here you can spend a few days drinking Bia Hoi on street corners, eating Pho and remembering how to cross the road all over again!
-Here are a few more ideas for where to go next…
+Here you can spend a few days eating Pho and remembering how to cross the road all over again!
+After that, you can...